wcstrickland/csv-importer/roadmap.md

 ####
 - [x] attempt to make fewer larger insert statements.
 - [x] ~~does go support prepared statements with multiple insert values?~~ NO it does not :(
-- [x] Ill have to hand roll one with string manipulation
+- [x] ~~Ill have to hand roll one with string manipulation~~
-- It works and is way faster.
-Just need to adop concurrency from other branches in this model.
+- ~~It works and is way faster.
+Just need to adop concurrency from other branches in this model.~~

+###
+- [x] test postgress multi line insert compatability
+- [ ] postgress supports bulk insert but not multi line insert. create a function to handle
+- [ ] mysql allows for `COPY FROM FILE` on client side make implementation and compare
+- [ ] all databases: have each worker put all jobs in a single transaction to see if it lowers overhead
+- [ ] make readme
+- [ ] make blog